Learn Interpreters: From Zero to Language Virtuoso

 After completing these projects, you will:

-- Read and understand the formal structure of programming languages.
+- Read and understand formal language structure.

-- Build scanners (lexers) and parsers by hand.
+- Build lexers and parsers by hand.

-- Implement evaluation strategies like tree-walking and bytecode virtual machines.
+- Implement tree-walk and bytecode evaluators.

 The Interpreter Pipeline